phenopolis/pheno4j/README.md

 ## Server Installation ##
 ### Prerequisites ###
 - Java 1.8
-- Neo4j installation - download from https://neo4j.com/download/community-edition/, extract the archive
+- Neo4j installation - download from https://neo4j.com/download/community-edition/, extract the archive.
+The location of the extract will be referred to as **$NEO4J_HOME**

 ### Deploy code ###
 Run the following in the checkout directory, which will generate a zip file, "graph-bundle.zip", in the target folder.
 Deploy this to your target server and extract it.